Detailed assessment policies and procedures for all taught programmes are specified in the Guide to Assessment, Standards, Marking and Feedback.

 (d) Students must not, at any stage of their programme:

-i.e. fail to comply with the rules governing assessments e.g. by making arrangements to have unauthorised access to information;
+i.e. fail to comply with the rules of closed assessments (eg. by accessing unauthorised material in a closed assessment)

 Powers of Boards of Studies